Extreme Conformal Prediction: Reliable Intervals for High-Impact Events: Simulation study

 We consider several sizes for the calibration sets, with $n_c\in\{10^3, 10^{3.5}, 10^4\}$ observations.
 For each calibration size, we repeat the experiments 100 times.
 We consider extreme PI confidence levels $1-\alpha$, with $\alpha\in\{10^{-3},10^{-3.5},10^{-4},10^{-4.5},10^{-5}\}$.
-We consider two choices for the initial ``pretrained'' quantile predictions: the conditional-quantile ground truth and a pretrained extreme quantile regression model.
-The former aims at assessing the methods with ideal initial predictions.
+We consider three choices for the base quantile predictions $\hat{Q}^e_{1-\alpha}(\cdot)$: the conditional-quantile ground truth and two different pretrained extreme quantile regression models.
+The ground-truth choice aims at assessing the methods with ideal initial predictions.
 As all conformalization methods are translation invariant, adding first-order bias to the pretrained model would always lead to the same final PIs.
-For the latter choice, we use the extreme quantile regression neural networks (EQRN) model, as it performed best on this benchmark dataset~\citep{Pasche2024}.
-It is pretrained on \numprint{5000} observations generated from~\cref{e:simsdata}.
+For the first pretrained extreme quantile predictions, we use the extreme quantile regression neural networks (EQRN) model, as it performed best on this benchmark dataset~\citep{Pasche2024}, aiming at assessing our procedure with accurate but realistic initial predictions.
+The EQRN model is pretrained on \numprint{5000} observations generated from~\cref{e:simsdata}.
 Its hyperparameters and architecture were selected based on validation GPD deviance with a grid search.
-For each calibration size, repetition, confidence level, and initial predictions, we perform the following conformalization procedures and assess their average population coverage on a separate test set of $10^6$ observations. \begin{itemize} \item GPD profile: $\hat{q}^e_\alpha$ is the endpoint of the profile-likelihood CI for the calibration-score quantile. \item GPD bootstrap: $\hat{q}^e_\alpha$ is the endpoint of the nonparametric bootstrap percentile CI for the calibration-score quantile. \item GPD delta: $\hat{q}^e_\alpha$ is the endpoint of the delta method CI for the calibration-score quantile. \item GPD simple: $\hat{q}^e_\alpha$ is the GPD $(1-\alpha)$-quantile estimate of the calibration scores. \item Classical: Classical (split, single-sided) conformalized quantile regression based on the calibration-score order statistics. \end{itemize} Each of the GPD-based procedures use the empirical $0.95$-quantile as the threshold $u$.
+Lastly, to investigate the performance of our extreme conformalization procedure for a poorly-performing model, which could happen in practice due to poor historical modelling choices, we also consider a linear GPD quantile model as base predictions.
+More precisely, we use linear quantile regression to obtain a conditional threshold $\hat{u}(\bm{x})$, and model the exceedances with a GPD having a linear parametrization $\sigma=\sigma_0+\sigma_1x_1+\sigma_2x_2$ for its scale parameter.
+Although having the GPD extrapolation potential, its linear parametrization is a bad fit for the highly nonlinear dependence of $Y$ on $\bm{X}$.
+Experiments with Gaussian-noise data were only performed with the ground-truth base predictions.